Coral Reef Aquariums

 70w, 150w, 175w, 250w, 400w, 1000w

-Color Spectrum (Phosphor Blends) is a important aspect of lighting.
-The critical parameter of good coral growth is having the right spectrum of whites, blues and ever reds.
+Color Spectrum (Phosphor Blends) and PAR value are an important aspect of lighting.
+The critical parameter of good coral growth is having the right spectrum of whites, blues and even reds and the right PAR value.
 Most lamps made for Reef Aquariums have the blends clearly marked in Color Temperature (not heat related) like 10k, 12k, 14k and 20k.
+LED'S allow you to control the intensity of the whites and blues giving you the ability to blend to your needs as well as control the brightness simulating sunrise to sunset mode.

 Contact Us

-To visit our showroom we are located at Sweetwater Square 895 Fox Valley Drive, Longwood Florida.
-Call us at (321) 972-6970, or EMAIL us at aviolante@craquariums.com.
+Visit our showroom we are located at Sweetwater Square located at 895 Fox Valley Drive, Longwood Florida.
+Just 2.7 miles from Interstate 4.
+Call us at (321) 972-6970, or EMAIL us at tviolante@craquariums.com.